EmanuelaBoros/EmanuelaBoros/README.md

 My research focuses on building and evaluating models that remain useful when the data is not clean, balanced, contemporary, or well-resourced.
 I am especially interested in multilingual and historical documents affected by OCR, HTR, ASR, domain shift, temporal variation, and incomplete supervision.

-### Questions That Drive My Work

 My research is guided by three connected questions:

 > **How can NLP and language models accurately extract and reason over
 > information when documents are noisy, multilingual, historical, or